 - User Management provides the system administrator rights to monitor restricted user visibility and streamlines the user interface at different hierarchical levels and locations.

-- Generate Reports & Graphs enhances the transparency and traceability of assets leaving an audit trail for accounting purposes.
+- Asset Management generates Reports & Graphs that enhance the transparency and traceability of assets leaving an audit trail for accounting purposes.